 One thing the world’s great museums all have in common: there’s lots of stuff there.
-Whether you come to such a museums as part of a tour, to follow a lifelong wish, as a backup plan on a rainy day, or out of curiosity as you walk by, there’s plenty going on.
+Whether you come to such a museum as part of a tour, to follow a lifelong wish, as a backup plan on a rainy day, or out of curiosity as you walk by, there’s plenty going on.
 Exciting, yes; fascinating, yes; loads to explore, that’s true as well.
 With all that it is easy for your visit to a huge museum, and your memories of that visit, to become nothing more than a blur.

 Across the years, I’ve developed several strategies to help make such trips fun to experience and to recall.